kubernetes/enhancements/keps/sig-apps/3939-allow-recreation-when-fully-terminated/README.md

 1) A job is over the `activeDeadlineSeconds` so the child pods are deleted.
 2) With `PodFailurePolicy` active and `FailJob` is set as the action, the children pods would be deleted.

 In both of these cases, we are updating the `Status` field with a count of terminating pods.
 So both of these cases will be handled.
+We will update the Status field in the same place as when we update the number of active jobs so it should not require any extra API calls.

 ### Test Plan